Looking to find Retained Primitive Therapy & Treatment?

 Retained Primitive Reflexes and Vision

-When primitive reflexes have not integrated within the appropriate time frame, it is very important to revisit the development stages that were missed.
-These activities can actually rebuild the foundation and create a new neural pathway.
+When primitive reflexes have not integrated within the expected timeframe, it’s important to address the developmental stages that were missed.
+Engaging in specific activities can help rebuild this foundation and create new neural pathways.

 What Are Primitive Reflexes?

-Primitive reflexes are automatic/involuntary movements fundamental for the development of muscle tone, sensory integration, head control and overall development.
-As a baby grows, these primitive reflexes will slowly disappear as the infant’s brain develops and matures and the infant’s movements become more voluntary and controlled.
+Primitive reflexes are automatic, involuntary movements essential for developing muscle tone, sensory integration, head control, and overall growth.
+As a baby matures, these reflexes gradually disappear as the brain develops, allowing for more voluntary and controlled movements.

-Movement is crucial for the infant's brain to integrate the primitive reflexes.
-Vision and movement go hand-in-hand in the integration of primitive reflexes allowing the infant to move through their world as they develop through the early childhood stages of life.
-From gross motor to fine motor to oculomotor movements, each stage of development is affected by the integration of primitive reflexes.
+Movement is vital for an infant’s brain to integrate these primitive reflexes.
+Vision and movement are interconnected in this process, enabling infants to explore their environment as they progress through early childhood.
+From gross motor skills to fine motor coordination and oculomotor movements, each developmental stage is influenced by the integration of primitive reflexes.

-• Stress of the mother and/or baby during pregnancy
+• Stress During Pregnancy: High levels of stress experienced by the mother and/or baby during pregnancy can impact neurological development.

 Vision Therapy and Primitive Reflexes

-Although there are many primitive reflexes, vision therapy programs focus on five reflexes that affect the development of the visual system.
+While there are many primitive reflexes, vision therapy programs primarily focus on five that significantly impact the development of the visual system.

 Moro Reflex

-Moro reflex is the earliest primitive reflex.
-It affects vestibular, ocular, motor and visual perceptual skills.
+The Moro reflex is the earliest primitive reflex, affecting vestibular, ocular, motor, and visual perceptual skills.

 Symptoms include: